 Gastrointestinal diseases affect the GI tract, or any area between the mouth and anus.
 Disorders of the digestive system can be acute, like acute diarrhea and food poisoning, or chronic, such as chronic constipation and inflammatory bowel disease.

 Probiotics may lower the risks of GI diseases and ease symptoms of various digestive conditions.
-Research in the Journal of Bacteriology and Infectious Diseases12 shows several probiotic strains to be effective in reducing symptoms and risks of acute and antibiotic-associated diarrhea, irritable bowel syndrome (IBS), and colon cancer, just to name a few.
+In research we touched on earlier from Journal of Bacteriology and Infectious Diseases11 studies show several probiotic strains to be effective in reducing symptoms and risks of acute and antibiotic-associated diarrhea, irritable bowel syndrome (IBS), and colon cancer, just to name a few.

-A 2019 meta-analysis13 shows the potential beneficial roles of probiotics and synbiotics for acute diarrhea in children.
+A 2019 meta-analysis17 shows the potential beneficial roles of probiotics and synbiotics for acute diarrhea in children.

 Benefit Other Body Systems

-• Stabilizes the immune system and treat allergies
+• Stabilizes the immune system and treats allergies

 • Augments blood pressure and cholesterol levels